 just outdated

-and fix any outdated dependencies.As the laws of physics dictate you are reading this in a time after it was written, there is almost a certainty that at least one of the libraries you've used so far has a newer version.
+dependencies.As the laws of physics dictate you are reading this in a time after it was written, there is almost a certainty that at least one of the libraries you've used so far has a newer version.